African scrambles to comply with new EU due diligence rules

 In 2019, Ivory Coast and Ghana threatened to create a 'cocoa OPEC' by suspending the sale of cocoa beans to the open market for the 2020-21 crop season in a bid to secure higher prices for their farmers.

-That led to discussions with EU officials which led, in 2022, to the EU Commission, Ivory Coast, Ghana and the cocoa sector forming an 'Alliance on Sustainable Cocoa' under which the EU executive would pay €25m to enhance the sustainability of cocoa production.
+That triggered discussions with EU officials which led, in 2022, to the EU Commission, Ivory Coast, Ghana and the cocoa sector to form an 'Alliance on Sustainable Cocoa' under which the EU executive would pay €25m to enhance the sustainability of cocoa production.

 During negotiations on the new due diligence directive, MEPs demanded a guarantee of minimum prices for producers in the latest agreement between the EU, Ghana, Ivory Coast and the cocoa industry.
-This demand was left out of the final text which only includes a reference to living wages for cocoa industry workers,
+This demand was left out of the final text which only includes a reference to living wages for cocoa industry workers.

 The EUDR was passed by the European Parliament with cross-party support and a 552 to 44 majority.